nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Deleting a customer : `deletecustomer`

-Deletes the specified customer contact and order list from the address book.
+Deletes the specified customer contact and their corresponding orders from the address book.

 Command aliases: `deletec`<br>
 Format: `deletecustomer CUSTOMER_INDEX`
 Examples:
-* `listcustomer` followed by `deletecustomer 2` deletes the 2nd customer contact and order list in the address book.
+* `listcustomer` followed by `deletecustomer 2` deletes the 2nd customer contact in the address book, along with their corresponding order list.
-* `findcustomer Betsy` followed by `deletec 1` deletes the 1st customer contact and order list in the results of the `find` command.
+* `findcustomer Betsy` followed by `deletec 1` deletes the 1st customer contact in the results of the `find` command, along with their corresponding order list.

 <box type="important">

 ##### Constraints
-* Deletes the customer and the customer's order list at the specified `CUSTOMER_INDEX`.
+* Deletes the customer at the specified `CUSTOMER_INDEX`.
 * The index refers to the index number shown in the displayed customer list.
 * The index **must be a positive integer** 1, 2, 3, …​